keu/docs/astro/api-keys.md

 3. Click **Delete API Key**, and then follow the onscreen prompt to finalize the deletion:

     [Delete API key button](/img/docs/delete-api-key.png)

+If you delete an API key, make sure that no existing CI/CD pipelines are using it.
+Once deleted, an API key and secret cannot be recovered.
+If you unintentionally delete an API key, create a new one and update any CI/CD workflows that used the deleted API key.

 ## Related documentation